colemancda/colemancda.github.io/_posts/2018-03-25-Hacking-IOBluetooth.md

 }
 ```

 Despite reverse engineering the procedure, the decompiled psuedo code only indicated a value on the stack that is passed to `BluetoothHCIDispatchUserClientRoutine()`, not its size or what kind of struct.
-I was able to deduce the size of struct / data being sent is `0x74` or 116 bytes since is it standard practice properly initialize a struct or data pointer in C by settings its contents to 0 with `memset()`.
+I was able to deduce the size of struct / data being sent is `0x74` or 116 bytes since is it standard practice to properly initialize a struct or data pointer in C by settings its contents to 0 with `memset()`.
 I could also verify that the data provided to `BluetoothHCIDispatchUserClientRoutine()` was always 116 bytes since that value (`0x74`) was  provided as the length of the data sent to the IOKit service.

 ```c
 int _BluetoothHCIDispatchUserClientRoutine(int arg0, int arg1, int arg2) {